iPhoring/ComputerVision/BehavioralCloning.md

 To start with the Augmentation process, I first considered the correction of left and right camera angles.To do this, I followed an empirical approach and set the left and right camera angle correction value as 0.15 and 0.2 respectively.

 * Horizontal Flip:
-A effective technique for helping with the left turn bias involves flipping images and taking the opposite sign of the steering measurement.
+Horizontal flipping takes care the left turn bias which involves flipping images and taking the opposite sign of the steering measurement.

       return np.fliplr(_image)
       _originalSteeringAngle = -1. *_originalSteeringAngle

-* Darker Image & Shadow: I noticed that the track 1 has diffrent brightness and shadows in different areas while collecting the data.
-In order to train model for such conditions a random value was applied to RGB channel to make the image darker and a randon shadow was added to the image.
+* Darker Image & Shadow: I noticed that the track1 has diffrent brightness and shadows in different areas while collecting the data.
+In order to train model for such conditions, a random value was applied to multiply the RGB channels to make the image darker and a randon shadow was added to the image.

       #brightness
           _darkFactor = np.random.uniform(_lowValue, _highValue)